rxweb/rxweb/docs/reactive-form-validators/validation-decorators/range.md

 ---
 # When to use
-Let’s assume that you are creating a employeeInfo form, which contains field of employeeAge, employeeExperience, salary and you want the user to enter value in a specified range.
+Suppose you want to create a employeeInfo form, which contains field of employeeAge, employeeExperience, salary and you want the user to enter value in a specified range.
 Here depending upon the requirement these scenarios may arise.
 1. Adding value which you want to restrict number in the property.
 The minimum number is 18 and maximum number is 60.
 2. Apply range validation based on matched condition in the form, like if the age is greater than ‘25’ then the employeeExperience value should be between 2 to 20.
 3. Adding Custom Message on Salary Field.